Workforce Development

 Latinos in Finance

-Latinos in Finance (LIF)is a bilingual banker training implemented by Affiliates and nonprofit partners and sponsored by Bank of America, Wells Fargo, and JP Morgan Chase & Co.
+Latinos in Finance is a bilingual banker training implemented by Affiliates and nonprofit partners and sponsored by Bank of America and Wells Fargo.
 Launched in 2015, LIF’s goal is to improve pathways to employment for Latinx job seekers in the commercial banking or finance industries.
-The cohort-based training utilizes our industry-recognized curriculum, “Unidos in Banking,” career activities, and job placement assistance.
-In 2023, the LIF program will be provided by 21 grantees, serving over 900 job seekers.
+The cohort-based training utilizes our industry-recognized curriculum, “Unidos in Banking,”career activities and job placement assistance.

 Avanzando 2 Good Jobs Initiative